Recreational Fishing Reports

 View more pages on your mobile device here.

 Inlets/Sounds/Bays: Inlet anglers reported good fishing.
-Flounder fishing was fair.
-Anglers landed good numbers of flounder, and a lot of fish were legal size.
+Flounder fishing remained good.
+With favorable water conditions, anglers landed good numbers of flounder, and a lot of fish were legal size.
 Live bait fished on a Carolina rig produced the best catches.
 Anglers concentrating their efforts around high tide landed the bulk of the fish.
-Red drum were still being caught around the inlets on artificial jigs and cut bait produced the bulk of the catches.
-Anglers landed red drum around shallow water shoals did the best.
-Bottom fishing producing catches of sea mullet and spot.
-Those fishing at Oregon Inlet Bridge landed sheepshead and black drum.
+Red drum were still being caught around the inlets.
+Artificial jigs and cut bait produced the bulk of the catches.
+Anglers landed red drum around shallow water shoals, as well as around grass beds.
+Bottom fishing produced catches of sea mullet and spot.
+Anglers fishing at Oregon Inlet Bridge landing sheepshead and black drum.
 Speckled trout were caught throughout the local sounds.
 Anglers reported more keeper sized fish.
 Swan Quarter area fishermen reported good flounder fishing.
-The majority of the fish were still on the small side with a few keeper-fish mixed in.
+The majority of the fish were caught by anglers using Gulp bait rigged on a jighead.

 For the week of Aug.
 18-24